root-project/root/README/ReleaseNotes/v606/index.md

 ### TCanvas

-When the first canvas created by ROOT was in batch mode, it was note possible to comme back in interactive mode for the next canvases. this problem was reported [here](https://root.cern.ch/phpBB3/viewtopic.php?f=3&t=20354).
+When the first canvas created by ROOT was in batch mode, it was note possible to come back in interactive mode for the next canvases. this problem was reported [here](https://root.cern.ch/phpBB3/viewtopic.php?f=3&t=20354).

 ### Cocoa Backend